 - Light the house green (and red): Give back to the planet by taking the time to install energy-efficient light bulbs and holiday lights.

-- Go home to home: Round up family and friends for a night out spreading holiday sheer by caroling in your neighborhood, or at local senior homes or hospitals that encourage it.
+- Go home to home: Round up family and friends for a night out spreading holiday cheer by caroling in your neighborhood, or at local senior homes or hospitals that encourage it.

-- Decorate the dog house: Lend a paw to furry friends by contact your local animal shelter to ask if they need volunteer help or if they accept homemade toys and blankets.
+- Decorate the dog house: Lend a paw to furry friends by contacting your local animal shelter to ask if they need volunteer help or if they accept homemade toys and blankets.